25 Quantum Computing Companies to Know

 Quantum Computing Companies to Know

-Tech mainstay IBM is a leader in quantum research, having developed various quantum-specific technologies and software for research, including quantum SDK Qiskit.
-IBM also hosts quantum data centers where clients can access quantum computing systems in-person.
+IBM is a leader in quantum research, having developed various quantum-specific technologies and software for research, including quantum SDK Qiskit.
+IBM also hosts quantum data centers where clients can access quantum computing systems in person.
 In 2023, IBM unveiled the IBM Quantum System Two, the world’s first modular utility-scale quantum computer system, which aims to act as a building block for quantum supercomputing.
+The company plans to follow this up in 2025 with the first quantum-based supercomputer.

 While most quantum-computing research hitches its qubits to the superconductor/solid-state wagon or, to a lesser degree, trapped ions, Microsoft rolls along a third route: topological qubits.
 These qubits would sidestep so many pesky stability requisites by splitting an electron — essentially, double anti-interference protection — and exhibiting two ground states (a.k.a. ground state degeneracy).
-We say “would,” however, because the process still remains strictly theoretical, but the physical building blocks are there, as discovered by Microsoft.
+While Microsoft claims it’s achieved topological qubits, this concept remains theoretical in the face of doubts among the scientific community.

 Intel has been seriously exploring quantum computing since at least 2015, when it partnered with research group QuTech.
 Its focus lies on creating quantum computer chips and software, as seen in its Tunnel Falls silicon spin qubit chip and its Intel Quantum SDK.
-As for the long term, according to its director of quantum hardware, Intel is eyeing nothing less than a million-qubit system — the number at which truly transformational power will occur.
+Continuing this research, Intel developed a cryogenic probing process to compile more data on the performance of spin qubit devices and better inform its data analyses.

 Read Next5 Quantum Computing Careers and How to Break Into Them